 PDF download Download Article

 Things are expensive these days—there’s no denying it!
 So, when it comes to shopping, you need to save every penny you can.
 But what items should you avoid buying altogether?
 Is there a cost-effective way to shop and live?
-We compiled a list of the most overpriced items to avoid buying from gifts to groceries and more.
+A budgeting expert partnered with wikiHow to go over some of the most overpriced items to avoid buying and share advice for saving money.
 With our tips, you’re sure to cut down your costs!

 What items should you avoid buying?